flexirexi/eternal_land_festival/README.md

 Ubuntu font (taken from [Google fonts](https://fonts.google.com/specimen/Ubuntu)) is used for headers.
 It is a soft and well known sans-serif font.

 ### Structure
+The main page (index.html) is structured intuitively.
+Each section has its own screen wide block, even in desktop mode.
+The visitor only need to scroll up and down to consume one webpage - a mix of facts and emotions.
+The landing page (title image) appeals to the emotional side of the customer.
+The next sections don't disturb with too complex layouts, information or interactions.

+There are two complex topics by now which are presented in separate pages.
+The FAQ page provides many details about the ticketing, the journey and the festival.
+The third page provides the form where visitors can pre-register for VIP tickets.
+Here we need some more details.
+Here is a general structure of the webpages:
+- index.html (home page)
+   - nav bar with a pre-registration button
+   - sections with occasional facts and impressions (such as title, galleries, video, short overview, ticket information, vip section, and subscription section)
+   - footer with social media links
+- faq.html (frequently asked questions page)
+  - same nav bar as the home page with pre-registration link
+  - 3 sections: information about tickets, the journey and the festival itself
+  - same footer as home page
+- preregistration.html (pre-registration form)
+  - nav without links (the page shall not invite the visitor to go back)
+  - pre-registration form with preferred choices and personal data
+  - same footer as home page

 ### Wireframes